ewoks-kit/ewoksjob/doc/bliss.rst

 The supervisor config should be created in `/users/blissadm/local/daemon/config/supervisor.d`.

-At each change, the configuration must be reloaded in `supervisor` through `supervisorctl`.

-For this, run `supervisorctl` to enter supervisor's shell and then the following commands:
+Each change made to the configuration must be applied by the `supervisorctl` shell command twice:
-  - `reread`: to check changes in the config.
-It should print that the `ewoks` config changed
+  - `supervisorctl reread`: to check changes in the config.
+It should print that the `ewoks` config changed.
-  - `update`: to apply changes in the config.
+  - `supervisorctl update`: to apply changes in the config.

-Other `supervisorctl` commands can be listed with `help`.

-Below is an example that registers a job monitor (you only ever need one) and one worker (you may need more than one).
+This is an example that registers a job monitor (you only ever need one) and one worker (you may need more than one):

 .. code::